-She is the author of two collections of short stories, Visitations: Stories, and The Tao of Humiliation; a sixth collection of poetry, Bottle the Bottles the Bottles the Bottles (CSU Poetry Center 2015); and Swallowing the Sea: On Writing & Ambition Boredom Purity & Secrecy (Tupelo 2012).
-She is also the author of Ambrosia, an e-book story published digitally in the Working Titles series from The Massachusetts Review, and an award-winning novella, The Guide to the Flying Island, as well as four books of literary criticism.
+Lee Upton is also the author of two collections of short stories, Visitations: Stories, and The Tao of Humiliation; a sixth collection of poetry, Bottle the Bottles the Bottles the Bottles (CSU Poetry Center 2015); and Swallowing the Sea: On Writing & Ambition Boredom Purity & Secrecy (Tupelo 2012).
+She authored Ambrosia, an e-book story published digitally in the Working Titles series from The Massachusetts Review, and an award-winning novella, The Guide to the Flying Island, as well as four books of literary criticism.

 Her fourth book of literary criticism, Defensive Measures: The Poetry of Niedecker, Bishop, Glück, and Carson, explores how poets claim and express distinctive styles and sensibilities.
 Her other books of literary scholarship are The Muse of Abandonment: Origin, Identity, Mastery in Five American Poets; Obsession and Release: Rereading the Poetry of Louise Bogan; and Jean Garrigue: A Poetics of Plenitude.